-The clock mode button time, to displaying one of lightrise, sunrise, solar noon, sunset, and darkset.
+The clock mode button cycles the clock from displaying time, to displaying one of five important solar times: lightrise, sunrise, solar noon, sunset, and darkset.
 TLAR-basic computes these times using your iDevice's current location.
-TLARpro/expert computes these solar times either for your current location and time or for the active landing zone and your ETA to it depending on your selection of elevation-source (aircraft or landing zone).
+TLAR-pro/expert computes these solar times either for your current location or for the active landing zone depending on your selection of elevation-source (GSL/Manual = current location or TDZE = LZ location).